miz1290/miz1290/README.md

 - 👋 Hi, I’m @miz1290
 - 👀 I’m interested in ...
-Front End Web Development/Game Design/Software Development in general
+Web Development/Game Design/Software Development in general
 - 🌱 I’m currently learning ...
 React w/ MUI
 - 💞️ I’m looking to collaborate on ...
 Projects that use React/Javascript to build out front ends, Python, or C++
 - 📫 How to reach me ... miz1492@gmail.com